-- After the Reconquest, the Spanish began to eliminate all traces of Moorish architecture.
-Luckily, some survived, including the best example of the Moors' lasting impact on Spanish architecture, Seville’s Alcázar.
-A row of royal palaces built by the Catholic kings Alfonso X and Pedro I in the 14th century make up the infrastructure, along with luxuriant Babylonia gardens containing towering topiary hedges, mazes and fountains
+- See the best example of the Moors' lasting impact on Spanish architecture, Seville’s Alcázar.
+A row of royal palaces built by the Catholic kings Alfonso X and Pedro I in the 14th century make up the infrastructure, along with luxuriant Babylonia gardens containing towering topiary hedges, mazes and fountains.

-- Seville’s most famous flamenco house, La Carbonería, is just across the road and is well worth a visit
+- Seville’s most famous flamenco house, La Carbonería, is nearby and is well worth a visit.

 - Visit Aire de Sevilla, a very popular hammam spa open late-night daily.
 The 90-minute bathing experience is mixed, often in groups, and you can bring your own bathers.
-Stick around afterwards for refreshments; there are over 50 varieties of loose leaf tea, accompanied by delicate Turkish sweets and pastries - the cold mint tea is particularly refreshing
+Stick around afterwards for refreshments; there are over 50 varieties of loose leaf teas, accompanied by delicate Turkish sweets and pastries - the cold mint tea is particularly refreshing.

-- Santa Cruz is the medieval district behind the Alcázar and La Giralda, bordering Menéndez Pelayo and the the Moorish Jardines de Murillo.
+- Santa Cruz is the medieval district behind the Alcázar and La Giralda, bordering Menéndez Pelayo and the Moorish Jardines de Murillo.
 Formerly Seville’s main Jewish quarter, this is where the wealthy elite still reside.
-Don’t miss the Flamenco Museum or the horse-drawn taxis
+Don’t miss the Flamenco Museum or the horse-drawn taxis.

-- The hotel spa, deSPAcio, provides the perfect excuse to pamper the body and relax the mind
+- The hotel spa provides the perfect excuse to pamper the body and relax the mind.

 Activities on site or nearby include: